ChristianMomi/scm-static-site/LLM-PROMPTS.md

     I asked how to make the website look simple for a beginner and not too professional.

     I requested advice on how to structure the project folder and what to submit to my teacher.

+I need to create an eye-catching visual effect that runs when my website loads.
+It should be interesting and unique.
+What's a good way to do this with JavaScript?
+Should I use canvas or DOM elements?
+How can I make it performant?"

+How can I create a GitHub Actions workflow that runs linting first, then tests, and only deploys if both pass?
+What's the YAML syntax?